soilwise-he/soilwise-ontology/docs/metadata.md

+---
+title: 'Metadata'
+date: 2024-06-27
+authors:
+  - Paul van Genuchten
+  - Luis de Sousa
+---

 ## Metadata

-Metadata has a long history of standardisation.
-Various communities have developed metadata model to describe their resources.
-Dublin core is a common factor in many metadata standards.

-# Metadata on articles, software and datasets

-## Dublin Core

-## DCAT/PROV

-## Schema.org

-## Datacite

-## ISO19115

-## EML
+The first section of this document describes the metadata profile suggested for EUSO by EJP Soil, extended with a number of properties by ESDAC.

+Then an inventarisation is reported of common ontologies in relevant communities related to metadata on data and knowledge items (articles, datasets, software, etc) and finally a similar effort on metadata on projects, funding, organisations and individuals.

-## Suggested EUSO metadata
+# Suggested EUSO metadata for datasets

 The below profile for metadata is based on EJP Soil and extended with a number of properties suggested by ESDAC.
 Subject - 'xxx' should be read as: a selected keyword from controlled vocabulary xxx.
 If xxx is set to EUSO, it means the controlled vocabulary is not yet available and may need to be set up as part of the SWR.